Martins3/Martins3.github.io/hack/x86/intel.md

 *(3) there is no blocking by MOV SS or by POP SS; and* *(4) the “interrupt-window exiting” VM-execution control is 0.*

-The following pseudocode details the behavior of virtualinterrupt delivery (see Section 29.1.1 for definition of VISR, VIRR, and VPPR):
+The following pseudocode details the behavior of virtual interrupt delivery (see Section 29.1.1 for definition of VISR, VIRR, and VPPR):
 ```
 Vector ← RVI;
 VISR[Vector] ← 1;